Rural America watches pandemic erupt in cities as fear grows

 Those beds serve a smaller population than in urban areas, but it would still take fewer people in rural areas to overwhelm a typical hospital.
 In fiscal year 2018, the average rural hospital had eight ICU beds, compared with 20 for a typical hospital in an urban area.

-In Georgiana, a small town in southern Alabama, the only hospital closed last year and residents have now been forced to flock to the health clinic instead when a person in a town 5 miles (8 kilometers) away was diagnosed with COVID-19.
+In Georgiana, a small town in southern Alabama, the only hospital closed last year, so residents flocked to the health clinic instead when a person in a town 5 miles (8 kilometers) away was diagnosed with COVID-19.
 More than 30% of Georgiana's 1,600 residents are over age 60, putting them at higher risk with limited medical facilities to serve them, said Mayor Jerome Antone.

-The town's older residents, he said, are “aggressively upset” even though no one there has been diagnosed yet.
+Georgiana's older residents, Antone said, are “aggressively upset,” even though no one there has been diagnosed yet.

-In Alaska’s Point Hope, an Inupiat whaling village at the edge of the Arctic Ocean nearly 700 miles (1,130 kilometers) north of Anchorage, tribal leaders have been preparing and discussing potential issues, including air travel into town.
-The state's limited road system doesn't reach the town of 900 people, which relies on planes for much of its connection to the outside world.
+In Alaska’s Point Hope, an Inupiat whaling village at the edge of the Arctic Ocean nearly 700 miles (1,130 kilometers) north of Anchorage, tribal leaders have been preparing and discussing potential issues such as air travel into town.
+The state's limited road system doesn't reach the community of 900 people, which relies on planes for much of its connection to the outside world.

-Concerns over the virus have already shut down the school and youth recreation center, and food is now delivered to elders instead of letting them congregate for daily social meals.

-One of the two airlines that serve Point Hope will begin restricting flights this week to cargo and passengers with medical or other essential needs.
+This week, one of the two airlines that serve Point Hope will begin restricting flights to cargo and passengers with medical or other essential needs.

-Some residents worry the recent deaths of two elders could still bring out-of-town mourners by plane for the funerals.
+Still, residents worry the recent deaths of two elders will bring out-of-town mourners for the funerals.

 “We have all kinds of different people who come into our village,” said acting Mayor Daisy Sage.
 “This coronavirus is serious.”